Giant 4,000 pound sunfish was rescued from a fishing net off the Spanish coast of Ceuta - KTVZ

 To the surprise of researchers and sunfish enthusiasts worldwide, a more than 4,000-pound sunfish was found tangled in the nets of a tuna-fishing boat off the coast of Ceuta, an autonomous Spanish port city in north Africa bordering Morocco, on October 4.

 The mammoth sunfish measured 10.5 feet long and 9.5 feet wide.
-Enrique Ostale, who leads the University of Seville’s Marine Biology Lab in Ceuta, estimated that it weighed about 4,400 pounds, based on comparisons with other catches.
+Enrique Ostalé-Valriberas, coordinator of University of Seville’s Marine Biology Lab in Ceuta, estimated that it weighed about 4,400 pounds, based on comparisons with other catches.

 “We tried to weigh it, but we just had a scale up to one thousand kilograms, and in this case, we couldn’t use it because it was going to break,” he told CNN in Spanish.